Exit popups work.

 For starters, numbers are great attention-grabbers.
 There’s just something about seeing a number—especially a very specific, odd number, like 1,837—that causes us to stop and take notice.

 We also know that people have a tendency to infer larger sizes, or more of something, from larger numbers.
 So 660 minutes sounds larger than 11 hours, even though they’re the exact same amount of time.
 Use this to your advantage in your popup copy by using smaller units when you want to give the impression of bigger amounts.

 Of course, if you have big amounts to show off, like Syed Balkhi, then by all means, do it!

 29. Use Arrows

 Our eyes have the ability to take in so much visual information that it’s more than our brains can consciously process.
-So, we are hardwired to focus on only the most compelling information–the information we believe to be the most important–and skim over the rest.
+So, we’re hardwired to focus on only the most compelling information—the information we believe to be the most important—and skim over the rest.

 This is called selective attention.
-The consequence of selective attention is that people naturally look for visual information to tell them what’s important and what’s not.
-Because of this, we can actually direct where the eye will look by guiding the viewer’s eye along a specific path using visual cues, such as arrows.
+The result of selective attention is that people naturally look for visual information to tell them what’s important and what’s not.
+Because of this, we can actually direct where the eye will look by guiding their eye using visual cues, like arrows.

-Arrows actually help the viewer to comprehend information better than written directions alone.
-They point the way, direct the viewer’s focus, and help the viewer to filter out unimportant information.
+Arrows actually help the viewer comprehend information better than written directions alone.
+They literally point the way, direct the viewer’s focus, and help the viewer filter out unimportant information.
 Use arrows on your exit popups to direct attention towards your call to action.